srivastava-abhijeet/expensemanager/README.md

 # expensemanager
 This is app for managing the daily expenses.
-It facilitates adding, editing, deleting, and reporting the expenses. mongodb is used for database hosted on https://mlab.com/
+It facilitates adding, editing, deleting, and reporting the expenses.
+Angular 1.X is used for designing screens and components and mongodb is used for database hosted on https://mlab.com/

 ## Requirements